yourdevkalki/arbitrum-vibekit/typescript/examples/README.md

 ## Introduction

-This section contains example agent implementations built with the Arbitrum Agentkit that demonstrate interacting with AAVE chatbots using the Ember SDK.
-These agents can also act as MCP tools for use with other systems, a common approach in widely used technical references.
+This section contains example implementations of on-chain AI agents that demonstrate how they are easily built and deployed using the Arbitrum Agentkit.
+These agents act as MCP tools for compatibility with any system, a common approach in widely used technical references.
 In the coming months, they will be eligible for listing in MCP registries as part of the Agentkit-agent creation process.

 ## Running an Agent